-(c) Interest on Floating Rate Notes

-(i) Interest Payment Dates
+- (c) Interest on Floating Rate Notes - (i) Interest Payment Dates

 Each Floating Rate Note bears interest on its outstanding nominal amount from and including the Interest Commencement Date at the rate per annum (expressed as a percentage) equal to the Rate of Interest, such interest being payable in arrear on each Interest Payment Date.
-The amount of interest payable shall be determined in accordance with Condition 3(f) (Calculations).
-Such Interest Payment Date(s) is/are either specified in the Final Terms as Specified Interest Payment Dates or, if Specified Interest Payment Date(s) is/are specified in the
+The amount of interest payable shall be determined in accordance with 3(g) (Calculations).